Visual Impact Assessments

 In other services we offer, a visual impact assessment often appears as a contributing element.

-More often than not, landscape surveys involve VIAs, especially whenever they consist of evaluating the impact on visual impacts.
+More often than not, landscape surveys involve VIAs, especially whenever they consist of evaluating the effect on visual impacts.
 Despite that, a VIA actually falls under the category of being classed as a type of land survey.

-For instance, a VIA will feature in a landscape and visual impact assessment (LVIA) for working out the visual effects in major developments like wind farms, wind turbines and power stations, in a landscape and visual appraisal (LVA) for working out the visual effects on smaller sites, in a landscape character assessment (LCA) for determining landscape character, and in a landscape capacity study for confirming the limits of how much and what type of chances can be initiated before visual quality is harmed.
+For instance, a VIA will feature in a landscape and visual impact assessment (LVIA) for working out the visual effects in major developments like wind farms, wind turbines and power stations, in a landscape and visual appraisal (LVA) for working out the visual effects on smaller sites, in a landscape character assessment (LCA) for determining landscape character, and in a landscape capacity study for confirming the limits of how much and what type of changes can be initiated before visual quality is harmed.
 Likewise, a VIA is seen as an essential part of the environmental impact assessment process (EIA).

 Applying a Visual Impact Assessment to Planning